NFL Players Likely to Be Traded in 2023

-NFL players likely to be traded in 2023 originally appeared on NBC Sports Chicago
+NFL players likely to be traded in 2023 originally appeared on NBC Sports Boston

 Who will be the next big name to get traded in the NFL?